The Village Museum

 - Mere Way, alongside Rushcliffe Country Park

 - Tel 0115 940 5705 or visit www.gcrn.co.uk

-- Click here for the latest timetable and ticket information
+- Please visit the website for the latest timetable and ticket information

 Formerly known as Nottingham Transport Heritage Centre, The Great Central Railway – Nottingham (GCRN) offers almost 10 miles of heritage railway running through the beautiful scenery of South Nottinghamshire and North-West Leicestershire.
 Heritage steam and diesel services re-create the experience of train travel from when it was more than just a way to travel from one place to another.

 Journeys begin at Ruddington and continue through to East Leake and Loughborough, via Rushcliffe Halt.
 Facilities at Ruddington include a Model Railway, Miniature Railways, a Heritage Transport Collection and railway workshop with full engineering facilities, as well as a cafeteria and gift shop.
 GCRN hosts various special events throughout the year, including an ‘Easter Egg-spress’, Bonfire Night event and ‘Santa Special’ services.